radiospiel/jit/README.md

 ## FILES

-jitted binaries are stored below `$HOME/.jit`.
+jitted binaries are stored below `$JIT_HOME`, which defaults to `$HOME/.jit`.

+## ENVIRONMENT SETTINGS

+**JIT_HOME:** when set denotes the place to store jitted binaries.

 ## LIMITATIONS

-Each jitted application must be implemented in a single source file.
+- Each jitted application must be implemented in a single source file.
+- The absolute path to a jitted application should not be too long - the jitted binary will be stored under a namw which is longer than the original pathname.

 ## COPYRIGHT